-- 6.20.
-Before agreeing to provide this service, Pharmacist Independent Prescribers will ensure that they are listed on the NHS Wales approved list of Pharmacist Independent Prescribers. - 6.21.
-The Pharmacist Independent Prescriber is responsible for ensuring that they provide all aspects of this service within their own professional competence. - 6.22.
-The Pharmacist Independent Prescriber will, as appropriate, report adverse drug events that are identified in their practice to the Medicines and Healthcare Products Regulatory Agency via the Yellow Card Scheme. - 6.23.
-The Pharmacist Independent Prescriber will ensure that they are aware of national, regional, and local guidance relevant to their area of practice - 6.24.
-In line with their professional standards, Pharmacist Independent Prescribers providing the service will ensure that appropriate indemnity insurance covering the provision of the service is in place and that it covers all age groups that they will see under the service. - 6.25.
-Pharmacist Independent Prescribers providing the service will ensure that any prescriptions issued to them are stored securely and are only accessible to the prescriber.
+- 6.21.
+Before agreeing to provide this service, Pharmacist Independent Prescribers will ensure that they are listed on the NHS Wales approved list of Pharmacist Independent Prescribers. - 6.22.
+The Pharmacist Independent Prescriber is responsible for ensuring that they provide all aspects of this service within their own professional competence. - 6.23.
+The Pharmacist Independent Prescriber will, as appropriate, report adverse drug events that are identified in their practice to the Medicines and Healthcare Products Regulatory Agency via the Yellow Card Scheme.